MRCpy.DWGCS

 class MRCpy.DWGCS(loss='0-1', deterministic=True, random_state=None, fit_intercept=False, D=4, sigma_=None, B=1000, solver='adam', alpha=0.01, stepsize='decay', mini_batch_size=None, max_iters=None, weights_beta=None, weights_alpha=None, phi='linear', **phi_kwargs)[source]

-It implements 0-1 and log loss, and it can be used with multiple feature mappings.
+It implements 0-1 and log loss, and can be used with linear, Random Fourier, and ReLU features.

 lossstr {‘0-1’, ‘log’}, default = ‘0-1’